To edit the Main Registration section, click the title from the registration section menu.

 To ensure you receive responses from your members when they reply to their registration confirmation email with questions or comments, the Reply-To field is required on each registration form.

-If you want a copy of each confirmation email to be sent to that address, you can check the box next to "Copy each registration confirmation email to this address".
+➧ Do you want this email to be notified about each registration? - check the box next to "Copy each registration confirmation email to this address".

 This will populate the team admin's email address in the Reply-To of each confirmation email.

 Private forms can be used for alternate pricing (say for board members) or to allow a select few registrations to take place "privately" after the open registration period has closed.

 A private registration form will not be linked to by the Registration Alert snippet on your website when you check this box: